Galladite27/SHU-ASE-2025/documents/backlog.md

 * Administrator - generate reports (Ryan) - DEADLINE 29/11/25 SATURDAY
 * Make sure all the dummy data on every page is connected to the database, the donation page submission is actually saved on the database.
 (Theo) - DEADLINE MONDAY 1/12/25
 * Video presentation (Haris completed slides ready record 7 minute video, please add your names as you have completed it here - when everyone has done I will move it to Done)
+* Do research into an AI feature we can add but don't actually implement it because there isn't time